 A good leader has nothing to prove but everything to prove.Jocko Willink, Leif Babin

-To an excessive degree, the habit of owning everything in your world is known as extreme ownership.
+To an excessive degree, the habit of owning everything in your world is known as Extreme Ownership.
 It implies you are accountable for all tasks that impact your mission’s success, not just those you directly manage.
-If you want to discuss the subject, implement it and develop your soft skills, email me or visit the corporate website David Gousset.
+If you’d like to discuss the subject, implement it and develop your soft skills, please email me or visit the corporate website David Gousset.